autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 Prerequisites for the vehicle:

-- supported vehicle type: car-like or diff-drive vehicle
+- car-like or diff-drive vehicle
-- Ubuntu20.04 installed
+- onboard computer that satisfies the prerequisites (see [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#prerequisites))
-- attached with the following devices:
+- the following devices attached
   - actuator
   - lidar
   - imu (optional)
   - camera (optional)
   - gnss (optional)
-- NVidia GPU (optional)
-  TODO: CUDA に関する記述

-software interface for:

-- the actuator, like serial, CAN, etc. for driving the vehicle
-- the LiDAR, for getting the pointcloud data
-  -for the above-mentioned devices

 ## 2. Create maps

-You also need both pointcloud and vector map to take full advantage of Autoware.
-Since SLAM algorithm is not implemented in the current Autoware, you may need to use 3rd party tools for this step.
+You need both a pointcloud and a vector map to take full advantage of Autoware.
+Since SLAM (Simultaneous Localization and Mapping) algorithm is not implemented in the current Autoware, you may need to use 3rd party tools for this step.

 ### Create pointcloud map

-Use 3rd party tools such as LiDAR-based SLAM (Simultaneous Localization and Mapping) package to create pointcloud map.
-Autoware supports .pcd format for the map.
+Use 3rd party tools such as LiDAR-based SLAM package to create pointcloud map.
+Autoware supports .pcd format for this map.

 ### Create vector map